HogoFrogo/HogoFrogo/Design.md

     sandwich, flies -> flyking (shooting poops, increased fly spawn, player has to jump their way to flyking, when they damage him, he moves to the other side, when beat, )
 ### 2. level
-    chase level - tsunami, if you are not fast enough, sandwich will be soaked - game over
+    chase level - tsunami, if you are not fast enough, sandwich will be soaked - game over Tsunami will be a "block", an entity without a healthbar.
+It will be present in the whole level and will be moving with a constant unchanging speed.
+First the movement will be from left to right (the standard level progression), after reaching the exit the tsunami will travel from right to left (after a brief pause, maybe a cutscene).
+During the second phase there will be a child in the background (very subtly).
+Also the child laughter will be heard, but not too obviously.
+After arriving at the platform in the beginning part of the level, a (quicktime event) sequence occurs.
+Tsunami will split into multiple fast moving mini-waves which will try to knock the player off the platform.
+After surviving this sequence the level ends.
 ### 3. level (night level)
     limited vision (circle around the player, that gets smaller) - when a player eats a firefly, the light radius expands -> night boss (either he does the 'lights out' and is visible only by a small light everytime you reach an HP threshold or he makes the darkness and you can't enter it)
 ### 4. level